HISTORY

 Shirin Snyder, wife of pastor John Snyder, spearheaded the creation of a benefit shop with the goal of donating funds to worthy causes and those in need.
 In 1988, the Yellow Brick Road Benefit Shop was established as a standing sub-committee under the authority of CPC.

-An extensive remodel of nearly the entire church was completed in 2014.
-The remodel included a sanctuary expansion, three large classrooms, a professional-grade kitchen, new bathrooms, a second floor of staff office spaces and a large multipurpose room under the sanctuary.
+An extensive remodel of nearly the entire church campus was completed in 2014.
+The remodel included a sanctuary expansion, three large classrooms, a professional-grade kitchen, new bathrooms, a second floor of office spaces and a large multipurpose room under the sanctuary.

 Today, CPC continues its long history of ministering to children, students and adults of various generations as well as serving people close to home and around the world through many dedicated missionaries, faithful Deacons and the Yellow Brick Road Benefit Shop.
 The Elders, Covenant Partners, and Staff are excited to see what God has planned for the next season in the history of Carmel Presbyterian Church.